gboehl/emcwrap/README.rst

 This provides a nice set of statistical tools for Bayesian analisis, but at its core lies the ADEMC proposal developed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.

+The sampler has a series of advantages over conventional samplers:

+#.
+At core, ADEMC is a (very fast) **global multi-start optimizer** that converges to the posterior distribution.
+This makes any posterior mode density maximization prior to MCMC sampling superfluous.
+#.
+ADEMC is pretty robust against odd shaped, **bimodal distributions**.
+#.
+ADEMC is **parallelizable**: many chains can run in parallel, and the necessary number of draws decreases almost one-to-one with the number of chains.
+#.
+ADEMC proposals are generated from an **endogenous and adaptive proposal distribution**, thereby reducing the number of necessary and crucial meta-parameters and providing close-to-optimal proposal distributions.

 Installation
 ------------